Bill1235813/academic-homepage/content/author/admin/_index.md

 +++

 I am currently a graduate student in University of Southern California.
-My research interests mainly focus on machine learning and natural language processing.
+My research interests mainly focus on natural language processing and machine learning.
 Now I am working with <a href="https://viterbi-web.usc.edu/~feisha/" target="_blank">Prof.Fei Sha</a>.
 Previously, I worked with <a href="https://www.cs.sfu.ca/~mori/" target="_blank">Prof.Greg Mori</a> and <a href="https://www.cs.sfu.ca/~oschulte/" target="_blank">Prof.Oliver Schulte</a>
-on computer vision and reinforcement learning.
+on robotics and reinforcement learning.